Running Down A Heating Mystery

 Let's begin by stating undeniable truths, and these are:

-But while you're doing that, keep in mind that some people who have a problem would rather have the problem than the solution.
+But while we're doing that, let’s keep in mind that some people who have a problem would rather have the problem than the solution.
 They want you to fail so they can tell others that even you couldn't solve it.
 This has to do with ego, not engineering.